oar-team/batsim/doc/proto_description.md

 The other peer should answer such QUERY via an [ANSWER](#answer).

-For now, Batsim **queries** the following requests:
-- None.

 For now, Batsim **answers** to the following requests:
-- "consumed_energy" with no argument: queries Batsim about the total consumed energy (from time 0 to now) in Joules.
+- "consumed_energy": the scheduler queries Batsim about the total consumed energy (from time 0 to now) in Joules.
   Only works in energy mode.
+  This query has no argument.

+For now, Batsim **queries** the following requests:
+- "estimate_waiting_time": Batsim asks the scheduler what would be the waiting time of a potential job.
+  Arguments: a job description, similar to those sent in [JOB_SUBMITTED](#job_submitted) messages when redis is disabled.

 - **data**: a dictionnary of requests.
 - **example**: